DJ-Duke/DeKAP/README.md

 python -c "import torch; print(torch.__version__, torch.version.cuda, torch.cuda.is_available())" # Expected output: 2.4.1+cu124 12.4 True
 ```
-4. Need to use `wandb` for training visualization.
-It needs to register online ([Link](https://wandb.ai/)) to get an account to use.
-Please follow the guideline there.
+4. `wandb` is required for training visualization.
+Please create an account at [wandb.ai](https://wandb.ai/) and follow the official setup instructions.
+You will be prompted to log in with your account the first time you run the demo.

 ## Distillation Demo